AceDataCloud/SunoAPI/docs/suno_tasks_api_integration_guide.md

 ### Response Example

-After a successful request, the API will return the specific details of all batch song tasks.
+After a successful request, the API will return the specific detail information of all batch song tasks.
 For example:

 ```json {
   "items": [